muritane/generative-constraint-principle/README.md

 ---

-## P11.
+## P12.
 Explanatory Search Has Diminishing Returns

-A generator can often be decomposed into smaller generators.
+Generators can often be decomposed indefinitely.

 Example: